 On November 25, 2015, our "S" corporation status terminated and we converted to a "C" corporation.
 We became subject to corporate-level federal and state income taxes at prevailing corporate rates.
 See Note 8 "Income Taxes," to our Consolidated Financial Statements included in this Annual Report on Form 10-K for additional information regarding our "S" corporation termination.

-On November 25, 2015, we completed an initial public offering ("IPO") in which we issued and sold 7,666,667 shares of our Class B common stock, which includes 1,000,000 shares of Class B common stock issued pursuant to the underwriters' option to purchase additional shares, at a price to the pubic of \$12.00 per share, less the underwriting discount.
-We received net proceeds of approximately \$83.9 million after deducting the underwriting discount of \$6.4 million and related fees and expenses of approximately \$1.7 million.
-We used \$46.3 million of the net proceeds from the IPO to pay in full the amount previously borrowed from a bank to pay a portion of the distribution of 100% of the cumulative undistributed taxable earnings to our then existing shareholders from the date of our formation through the date of termination of our "S" corporation status.
+On November 25, 2015, we also completed an initial public offering ("IPO") in which we issued and sold 7,666,667 shares of our Class B common stock, which includes 1,000,000 shares of Class B common stock issued pursuant to the underwriters' option to purchase additional shares, at a price to the pubic of \$12.00 per share, less the underwriting discount.

 Duluth Trading is a rapidly growing lifestyle brand of men's and women's casual wear, workwear and accessories sold exclusively through our own channels.
 We offer a comprehensive line of innovative, durable and functional products, such as our Longtail T® shirts, Buck NakedTM underwear and Fire Hose® work pants, which reflect our position as the Modern, Self-Reliant American Lifestyle brand.
 Our brand has a heritage in workwear that transcends tradesmen and appeals to a broad demographic of men and women for everyday and on-the-job use.
-Approximately 88% of our fiscal 2015 net sales consisted of proprietary products sold under our Duluth Trading brand name.
+Approximately 90% of our fiscal 2016 net sales consisted of proprietary products sold under our Duluth Trading brand name.
 We believe the foundation of our success is our culture of "poking average in the eye" by seeing things for what they could be and should be and finding a way to make them exactly that, and we like to do it all with a big, toothy grin.
 Our brand is defined by three brand pillars: solution-based products manufactured with high quality craftsmanship, humorous and distinctive marketing and an outstanding customer experience.

 Our products solve the problems our customers experience with the limitations of commonly available apparel and gear.
 Our design process reflects a "there's gotta be a better way" attitude, resulting in differentiated products with unique features that appeal to a broad array of customers.
 Our products represent enduring styles that go beyond short-lived fashion trends.
 We strive to make shopping for our products fun by using attention-grabbing advertisements that are humorous, irreverent and quirky and serve to reinforce our brand identity.
 We also use storytelling to differentiate our products in the marketplace and create emotional connections with our customers.
 We provide our customers with a unique and entertaining experience across all channels through our content-rich website, catalogs and "store like no other" retail environment.
 We treat our customers like next-door neighbors, as exemplified by our exceptional customer service and unconditional "No Bull Guarantee" on all purchases.
-The combination of these three pillars has fostered a growing and engaged community of 1.7 million active customers within the fiscal year ended January 31, 2016.